HPEEzmeral/spark-on-k8s/charts/spark-hs/README.md

 `helm install spark-hs ./spark-hs-chart -n sampletenant` This will create the helm chart in the `sampletenant` namespace.
 This will create Spark history server with v3.1.2

-To install spark history server V2.4.7 use the flags: <br>
+To install spark history server V2.4.7 use the flags:
 `--set image.imageName=spark-hs-2.4.7 --set image.tag=202110061237C --set sparkVersion=spark-2.4.7`

 #### Installing in a non DF Tenant